 Our founding objective was to collect information, notably on what residents think about LTN 21, circulate information and prepare honest analysis of the claims that are being made about this and other schemes.
-We are taking this action because each of us believe that there are serious flaws in the scheme contained in the Experimental Traffic Order.
-However our fundamental commitment is to ensure that the voices of residents are heard regardless of whether they are for or against the implementation of LTN21.
+We are took this action because each of us believed that there were serious flaws in the scheme contained in the Experimental Traffic Order made last August.
+However our fundamental commitment is to ensure that the voices of residents are heard regardless of whether they are for or against the implementation of LTN 21.

 We are not opposed to sensible measures which reduce the nuisance and environmental impact of traffic in our area.
 However, we are concerned that the present approach will actually increase pollution and degrade our environment.
 Moreover, the way the scheme has been introduced seems likely to cause unfair disadvantage to those who have no option to use a car – the elderly, disabled or infirm and those who need a car for their livelihood - as well as impacting many of our local businesses.

-In January 2021, Covid-19 restrictions allowing, CAMTAG will carry out an interim online survey on the views of LTN 21 residents living in 5,500 households.
-In Summer 2021, again Covid-19 restrictions allowing, CAMTAG will conduct its comprehensive Full Survey involving door-to-door face-to-face interviews.
+We are currently in the process of establishing the views and opinions of LTN21 residents living in over 5,500 households by means of an online Interim Survey.
+In June and July we plan to conduct a comprehensive Full Survey involving door-to-door face-to-face interviews.
 This exercise will be held close to the end of the Council's extended public consultation period.